U.S. Labor's Perez details Obama's overtime rules overhaul

 “As a result of a loophole that was written into the regulation in 2004 by the Bush administration, quite literally somebody can work 1 percent of their time on management issues, 99 percent stacking the shelves and doing other work that has nothing to do with management, and you’re considered a manager, and you are no longer entitled to overtime,” Perez said.

-He was referring to a lawsuit brought by a former store manager for Family Dollar that alleged she and other managers had been improperly classified as executives when they spent the “vast majority” of their time on “non-executive tasks,” according to court filings.
+He was referring to a lawsuit brought by a former store manager for Dollar General Stores that alleged she and other managers had been improperly classified as executives when they spent the “vast majority” of their time on “nonexecutive tasks,” according to court filings.

 The store manager who brought the case worked 50 to 65 hours a week and earned a weekly salary of $400 to $655 during her years with the discount chain.
 She testified that about 99 percent of her week was spent stocking merchandise, manning the cash register and doing janitorial work.